rwxrob/zet/20220413091223/README.md

 # Intellectual Property is Bad for Humanity

-I used to chafe at Stallman's suggestion that is a school child brings a program they wrote to show at school that they are morally obligated to give a copy of that program to everyone in the school.
+I used to chafe at Stallman's suggestion that if a school child brings a program they wrote to show at school that they are morally obligated to give a copy of that program to everyone in the school.
 That somehow that is the right thing to do.